muldjord/boris/data/behavs/README.md

 ##### draw
 There are several drawing routines in Boris scripting.
 This allows you to draw on top of Boris on each frame.
 It is also possible to begin drawing on one frame and end drawing on another for additive drawing over several frames.

+Most drawing commands consist of the color, then the type and lastly the parameters that are required for the chosen type.
+The only exception is the 'sprite' type.

 ###### Colors
 Drawing on Boris have hardcoded colors.
 These are specified as below:
 * white